orestis-koutroumpas/ZOO-DBMS/README.md

 ## Features

-- 🐾 **Animal Management** – Add, edit, and track zoo animals.
+- 🐾 **Animal Management** – Add, edit, and track zoo animals with detailed information like species, age, and health status.
-- 👥 **Employee Management** – Manage personnel and schedules.
+- 👥 **Employee Management** – Manage zoo personnel, assign roles, and keep track of schedules.
-- 🎢 **Exhibit Information** – Store details about different zoo exhibits.
+- 🎢 **Exhibit Information** – Store and manage details about various zoo exhibits, including their locations and animal inhabitants.
-- 📊 **Reports & Statistics** – Retrieve insights into zoo operations.
+- 🗄️ **SQLite Database** – Utilizes SQLite for efficient data storage and management, ensuring smooth performance even with large datasets.
-- 🖥️ **Graphical Interface** – User-friendly GUI for database interaction.
+- 🖥️ **Graphical Interface** – User-friendly graphical interface (GUI) for easy interaction with the database.

 ## 🗄 Database Design
 The database follows a relational model to efficiently store and manage zoo data.
+Here’s the Entity-Relationship Diagram (ERD) that visualizes the relationships between different entities:
 ![ERD](erd.png)

 ## Getting Started